-The challenges associated with the management of this parcel are primarily due to the location of the parcel within an increasing area of development.
+The challenges associated with the management of the Preserve are primarily due to the location of the parcel within an increasing area of development.
 This additional development puts pressure on the natural systems and could increase flood control needs in the area.
 In addition, the abundance of Wildland Urban Interface and major highways along the boundary of the Preserve increase the complexities of prescribed fire operations.
 This results in an increased amount of planning to mitigate and limit impacts to smoke sensitive features.

-Water and Natural Resources
+Water Resources and Natural Systems